scambra/formula-ssh/README.md

 # OpenSSH Saltstack Formula

 Manage installations of the openssh server and client.
-Mine generated public keys and make them available to specific minions.
+Mine ssh public keys and configure them on specified minions.

 ## Features